logzio/documentation/docs/shipping/Code/node-js.md

 **Before you begin, you'll need**:

-* A Node.js application without instrumentation
+* A Node.js application without instrumentation.
-* An active account with Logz.io
+* An active Logz.io account.
-* Port `4317` available on your host system
+* Port `4317` available on your host system.
-* A name defined for your tracing service.
-You will need it to identify the traces in Logz.io.
+* A name for your tracing service to identify traces in Logz.io.

 {@include: ../../_include/tracing-shipping/node-steps.md}